vlstill/tedi/verification.md

 The provided tool targets modified Promela language \cite{Holzmann1997}.
 Due to the limitation of acceleration to changes only in one store buffer it is not clear if the algorithm is guaranteed to terminate.

-Another unbounded approach is presented in \cite{Bouajjani2015} -- it introduces TSO behaviors lazily by iterative refinement, and while it is not complete it should eventually find all errors.
+Another unbounded approach is presented in \cite{Bouajjani2015} -- it introduces TSO behaviours lazily by iterative refinement, and while it is not complete it should eventually find all errors.
-This work is based on the robustness checker presented in \cite{Bouajjani2013} and uses it to detect runs to which relaxed behavior should be added.
+This work is based on the robustness checker presented in \cite{Bouajjani2013} and uses it to detect runs to which relaxed behaviour should be added.
 The work is accompanied by an implementation in the tool \textsc{Trencher}.

 ### Other Methods